Search

 – The teacher who, though not Jewish, chooses to go with her students to an unknown future.

 – The young man, who even though was disabled and mistreated himself, chooses to lead a young girl to safety.
-Even though he knows of the potential cost to himself and his family.
+Even risking the potential cost to himself and his family.

 – The mother and father who share not only their home and safety, but love with a young woman who is not their own.